 A majority of US Citizens want mandatory labeling of genetically modified foods, but the US government is letting the fox run the henhouse.
 You can help!

-US Secretary of State John Kerry and I are in Geneva today, on peace missions of different sorts.
-I don’t envy him his, but I’m relieved he found his way to it.
-And events of the past two weeks spur reflection on the ways in which his big mission and my little one intersect…
+By chance, world leaders and I are in Geneva today, on peace missions of different sorts.
+Events of the past two weeks spur reflection on the ways in which their big mission and my little one intersect.

 Some food companies have begun selling food products that are labeled as “natural” despite the fact that they contain genetically modified (GM) ingredients.